rossjjennings/SchedScrape/README.md

 ### Dependencies

-Before you can use SensitivityMap, make sure you have access to:
+Before you can use SchedScrape, make sure you have access to:

 ```
 astropy